 Pennsylvania Divorce Laws

-Pennsylvania divorce laws include residency of one six months for at least one party before filing; divorces are immediately final with no waiting period.
+Pennsylvania's divorce laws require that at least one party be a resident for at least six months before filing and there's no waiting period before a divorce is finalized.
 Since Pennsylvania began legally recognizing same-sex unions in 2014, divorce procedures are universal regardless of the couple's gender make-up.

 Grounds for Divorce in Pennsylvania

 Pennsylvania divorce laws allow a person to file a divorce under one of four grounds:

 - Mutual Consent; and

 - "Irretrievable Breakdown."

 Generally speaking, mutual consent and irretrievable breakdown fall under the category of no fault divorce.
 The requirements for filing and being able to obtain a divorce vary depending on the grounds for divorce.

 The table below provides a brief overview of the statutes in plain English that relate to divorce laws in Pennsylvania.
 While it's important to read the actual statute when researching a topic, this table can help you better understand the actual language of the statute.